Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Introduction

 \section{Introduction}

-The population of binaries with white-dwarf, neutron-star, or black-hole companions is of great interest.
+The population of binaries with white-dwarf (WD), neutron-star (NS), or black-hole (BH) companions is of great interest.
 It sheds light on the properties of the binaries for which the more massive primary component completed its main-sequence (MS) phase and on the dramatic processes accompanying the transition into a compact object \citep[e.g.,][]{heger03, cerda18}.
 Astrometry is an important tool to study this population, as it is sensitive to binaries with orbital periods of the order of a few years, depending on the binary distance, which corresponds to orbital separations to which other techniques, spectroscopy or photometry, are less sensitive \citep[e.g.,][]{jorissen08}.
 Furthermore, unlike spectroscopic binaries for which the orbital inclination is not known, the compact-object mass in astrometric binaries can be determined, and the three types of compact objects can, in principle, be distinguished \citep[e.g.,][]{halbwachs22}.

 The \gaia astrometric space mission \citep{gaia16} provides a promising detection channel, as it is expected to detect an unprecedentedly large number of astrometric binaries.
-For example, theoretical studies predict that the \textit{Gaia} mission carries the potential of discovering hundreds of binaries with non-interacting black-holes in orbital periods ${\lesssim}\,5$ years \citep[e.g., ][]{breivik17, mashian17, yamaguchi21, janssens22, chawla22}.
-Neutron stars and white dwarfs should be even more frequent \citep[e.g.,][]{fryer12}.
+For example, theoretical studies predict that the \textit{Gaia} mission carries the potential of discovering hundreds of binaries with non-interacting BHs in orbital periods ${\lesssim}\,5$ years \citep[e.g., ][]{breivik17, mashian17, yamaguchi21, janssens22, chawla22}.
+NSs and WDs should be even more frequent \citep[e.g.,][]{fryer12}.
 Note, however, that the stringent selection criteria imposed on the DR3 sample of astrometric binaries \citep[see ][]{halbwachs22}, designed to reduce the contamination of the astrometric catalogue by spurious signals, probably excluded many of these systems, impairing the detection of the compact objects.